xem/3DShomebrew/tutorial.md

 1) Download, Installing, and Cross-compiling mbedtls

-2) Creating our homebrew application (Should work in Citra)
+2) Creating our homebrew application (Should work in Citra, but I used Citra Edge as of December 21st, 2016)

 - Let's begin -